od-c0d3r/math-magicains-react/README.md

 # Math Magicians App

-> Milestone 1 : set up the environment and tools needed to develop a React application
+> Milestone 1 : Set up the environment and tools needed to develop a React application.

+> Milestone 2 : Develop React components that will hold the core functionality: a calculator.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).